Self-attention for raw optical Satellite Time Series Classification

-We would like to thank Sabine Erbe from the Bavarian Ministry of Agriculture for the continuous and persistent support and valuable domain knowledge as well as Markus Ziegler and Christoph Schmidt from GAF-AG for their collaboration in the joint crop type classification project which provided objective, method and preprocessed time series data for this study.
+{We would like to thank the reviewer for his persistence and the detailed and constructive critique that significantly improved the quality of this work. } Also, we would like to thank Sabine Erbe from the Bavarian Ministry of Agriculture for the continuous and persistent support and valuable domain knowledge as well as Markus Ziegler and Christoph Schmidt from GAF AG for their collaboration in the joint crop type classification project which provided objective, method, and preprocessed time series data for this study.
 The work of Marc Rußwurm was funded by the \emph{German Federal Ministry for Economic Affairs and Energy (BMWi)} under reference \emph{50EE1908}.